Juliette Gordon Low: Girl Guides

-After her husband's death, Gordon Low traveled, took sculpting classes, and did charity work while looking for a project on which focus her time and skills.
+After her husband's death, Low traveled, took sculpting classes, and did charity work while looking for a project on which to focus her time and skills.
 In May 1911, she met Sir Robert Baden-Powell at a party, and was inspired by the Boy Scouts, a program that he had organized.
 With 40,000 members throughout Europe and the United States, at the time, it stressed the importance of both military preparedness and having fun, two values she appreciated.
-Juliette and Baden-Powell became close friends and spent a lot of time together over the next year.
+Low met Baden-Powell a dozen times during the rest of 1911.

-In August 1911, Gordon Low became involved with the Girl Guides, an girl-serving offshoot of the Boy Scouts, headed by Agnes Baden-Powell, Sir Robert Baden Powell's sister.
-She formed a Girl Guides patrol near her home in Scotland, where she encouraged the members to become self-sufficient by learning how to spin wool and care for livestock.
+Following that introduction, Low was inspired to become involved with the Girl Guides, headed by Agnes Baden-Powell, Robert's sister.
+In August 1911, she formed a Girl Guides patrol near her home in Scotland, where she encouraged the members to become self-sufficient by learning how to spin wool and care for livestock.
 She also taught them knot tying, map reading, knitting, cooking, and first aid, while her friends in the military instructed them in drilling, signaling, and camping.
 She organized two new Girl Guides patrols in London when she visited for the winter of 1911.